 Pamela Newkirk to Provide Opening Address at FreedomCon 2022: Toward Change – Toward Equality

 April 1 @ 7:00 pm - 8:30 pm

 Join us Friday evening April 1st as we kick off FreedomCon 2022 with a presentation by Pamela Newkirk.
+This is an in-person and virtual presentation.
 Visit FreedomCon 2022 for details on our full weekend of events.

 Locked In and Left Out: Ota Benga, the Diversity Industry and the Power of Portrayals